BlaineDev/431-2020/classes/postclass/README.md

 - Thursday 2021-01-21 from 8:00 AM to 10:00 AM Eastern Time.
 - Friday 2021-01-22 from 11:00 AM to 1:00 PM Eastern Time

-Join a call to talk with Dr. Love about anything at all, including 432, 500, 431.
-No appointment is required, and I am happy to talk during those times to any student who is interested. **To join in, send an email to Dr. Love with subject "January Zoom meetings" and I'll provide you with the Zoom information.**
+Join a call at any time that is convenient to you to talk with Dr. Love about anything at all, including 432, 500, or 431, of course.

+- No appointment is required, and I am happy to talk during those times to any student who is interested.
+- **To join a call, send an email to Dr. Love with subject "January Zoom meetings"**.
+- I'll provide the Zoom information just before the first meeting to avoid Zoom-bombing.**

 ---------------